eoscostarica/eos-local/readme.md

 ## Commands

-- `gulp setup` run chain initilization and database migrations.
+- `gulp setup` run chain initialization and database migrations.
 - `gulp start` starts the docker containers.
 - `gulp stop` stops and removes all containers.
 - `gulp restart` restarts all services.
-- `gulp flush` stop all services and remove all blockchain and database data.
+- `gulp flush` stops all services and remove all blockchain and database data.
-- `gulp logs` displays and folows all services logs.
+- `gulp logs` displays and follows all services logs.

 ## Directory Structure